openconfig/featureprofiles/feature/gribi/otg_tests/mpls_compliance/README.md

        additional labels onto the packet.
 * Validate that gRIBI transactions are successfully processed by the server.

+### TE-9.3: Pop Top MPLS Label

+* Configure DUT with a destination interface connected to an ATE.
+The ATE is configured to have assigned address 192.0.2.2.
+* Program DUT with a label forwarding entry matching label 100 and specifying to pop the top label.
+* Validate that gRIBI transactions are successfully processed by the server.

 ## Protocol/RPC Parameter coverage

 *   gRIBI: